aimeos/aimeos-docs/src/frontend/jsonapi/catalog.md

 ]}
 ```

-You can repeat this with the catalog children returned in the "included" section to get their children.
-In **links[self]** of the children, the right URL for retrieving them is available.
+If you wish to display the children's children of a specific category, use the URL that is provided by the **links[self]** key in the "included" section.

 # Get products by category